Nury Turkel

-Nury Turkel is an American attorney, author, public official, and foreign policy expert based in Washington, D.C.
-He is a former chair of the United States Commission on International Religious Freedom, and former president of the Uyghur American Association.
+Nury Turkel is an American attorney, author, public official, and foreign policy and national security expert based in Washington, D.C.
+He is a former chair of the United States Commission on International Religious Freedom.

 Turkel is the first U.S.-educated Uyghur lawyer and the first Uyghur American to be appointed to a political position in the United States.
 In 2020, he was named to Times list of the 100 most influential people in the world, and was included among Fortune's 50 Greatest Leaders the following year.
 He is the author of No Escape: The True Story of China's Genocide of the Uyghurs.

 Early life

 Turkel was born in a re-education camp in Kashgar during the Cultural Revolution.
 Turkel's grandfather had been associated with Uyghur nationalists and his mother was interned when she was six months pregnant.
 Turkel lived in the detention center for the first four months of his life.
 Turkel's father was a professor and his mother was a businesswoman.
 He completed his primary and middle school in his homeland.
-In 1991, he was admitted by Northwest A&F University in Shaanxi Province, China.
-In 1995, Turkel received his BA and went to the United States for graduate education, never returning to China.
+In 1994, he graduated from the Northwest A&F University in Shaanxi Province, China.
+After residing in Beijing for a year, he left for the United States in 1995 to pursue graduate studies and has not returned to China since.
 Turkel has a Master of Arts in international relations and a Juris Doctor from American University.